Website

 Ideally, each book should get its own page.
 This book page should have the title, synopsis, marketing blurb, and links to places people can buy the book.

 If the book is part of a series, link them (in order).
-A series is a good opportunity to get people onto your list, invite them to join your newsletter list to find out when the next book in the series is coming.
+A series is a good opportunity to get people onto your list.
+Include information in each book inviting readers to join your newsletter list to find out when the next book in the series is coming.
 Fans of the existing books should be happy to sign up.

 Books not released yet should have the date of release.
 Consider offering people the chance to sign up to be notified when the book is released.